 The client sends the token to server: DEV_PASS +PASS+PIN – to prove his identity and identity of the user to server.
 The server establishes the safe session with the help of new SESSION_KEY = KEY_SET_KEY, verifies the communication and sends the key set to the client.

-Online workflow diagram:
+The online workflow diagram is presented in Figure ZZZZ:

 EKE description

+Figure ZZZ: Online workflow diagram.

-This proposal uses a light-weighted EKE for server communication like J_PAKE or SIS-based EKE.
-SIS is a public key encryption that avoids generating the big number of primes and thus can be used for the secure key exchange.
+This proposal uses a light-weighted EKE for server communication like J-PAKE [] or SIS-based EKE [].
+SIS is a public key encryption that avoids generating the big number of primes and thus can be used for the secure key exchange [], [].

 There are generally 3 phases of any EKE: